papnoute/converters_perl/README.md

 version 1.0.0

-converts ASCII characterset for the texts on the St Shenouda Society CD to the Coptic Unicode characterset
+converts ASCII characterset for the texts on the St Shenouda Society CD to the Coptic Unicode characterset.
+The Ruby program is free software.
+You can download from here: <https://www.ruby-lang.org/en/>

-Contributed by So Miyagawa, 12 June 2015
+Copyright 2015 So Miyagawa, 12 June 2015  This is free software, and you are welcome to modify and redistribute it under the GPL v3 license.

+This program is free software: you can redistribute it and/or modify
+    it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 _________________________________________
 SGML Excel Add-in for Mac (sgml_io_Mac_0.9.3.xla)